-The Student Body Association (SBA) is the major student government organization.
+The Student Body Association (SBA) is the major student government organization and supports the various clubs and organizations on campus.
 Each student is a member of this organization and has a voice in its operation as it seeks to serve the interests of the student body collectively and individually.
 The president and vice president of each class serve on its council, representing the interests of their class.

-Its responsibilities include representing the student body to the TCC administration, serving on various institutional committees and participation in the College self-evaluation process.
-In addition, the SBA supports various student organizations and activities.
+SBA's responsibilities include representing the student body to the TCC administration, serving on various institutional committees and participation in the College self-evaluation process.
+The SBA constitution may be found on Canvas.